en

 The trouble with division is that it creates conflict.
 The whole is never in conflict; only parts of it can be.
 Ending division means the ending of conflict.

-The sixth insight has to do with time.
-It is a deeply rooted belief in our mind that everything in the cosmos - including us - is moving in time.
-There are some processes that do that but not all.
+The sixth insight concerns time.
+It is a deeply rooted belief in our mind that everything in the cosmos - including us – is moving in time.
+Some processes do that, but not all.

 6. Psychological time is the enemy of man.